 When talking about the world’s most expensive cars, it’s easy to think the numbers run out when the meter hits about £4 million.
 However, that’s when the real money is just getting started in the classic car market.

-The $4.8 million required for a Koenigsegg CCXR Trevita wouldn’t even get you into to the top 100 most expensive cars bought at auction.
+The $4.8 million required for a Koenigsegg CCXR Trevita wouldn’t even get you into to the top 100 most expensive cars ever sold.
 If you think a Lottery win will help, you may still need to recalibrate, because the top classics now change hands for the sort of sums usually reserved for old masters.

-So, here’s the top 12 most expensive cars on the planet based on the price paid at auction.
+So, here’s the top 13 most expensive cars on the planet based on the price paid when the cars changed hands.
 Oh, and if you’re wondering why we’ve quoted the prices in dollars, it’s because most of the cars featured were sold in the USA.
 The converted figure in pounds sterling is correct at the time of writing.

 Now, take a deep breath and hang on to your wallet.

-It will come as little surprise to many of you the most expensive car ever sold at auction to date is a Ferrari 250 GTO.
+It will come as little surprise to many of you the most expensive car ever sold at auction to date is a Ferrari 250 GTO, although this example is merely second in the overall rankings.
 No other car in the world has earned such a reputation and mystique, much of that built on previous record-smashing auction results.
 More importantly, the car itself is one of the finest of its era, thanks to its powerful 3.0-litre V12, superbly balanced chassis and immaculate race pedigree.
 Only 39 were made and this one was raced by Jo Schlesser.

 This 1957 Ferrari was another record breaker when it sold at the start of 2016 to become the most expensive racing car ever sold at auction.
 Previously owned for 40 years by a private collector, it caused huge interest, because it had been raced by Peter Collins and Maurice Trintignant in the 1957 Sebring 12 Hours.
 After that, it competed in the Mille Miglia with Wolfgang von Trips at the wheel.
 Provenance like that in this market leads to such a high price being paid.